 Those who make Cava have the option of using Spanish indigenous grapes such as Macebeo, Parellada and Xarel-lo, although some prefer to use those used in Champagne – Chardonnay and Pinot Noir – for a little more French character.

-Not only that, but it was announced this year that all top-tier Cavas – those labelled Reserva, Gran Reserva and Paraje Calificado – must be 100% organic by 2025.
+Not only that, but it was announced last year that all top-tier Cavas – those labelled Reserva, Gran Reserva and Paraje Calificado – must be 100% organic by 2025.

-Cava performed well at this year’s IWSC, picking up a host of Gold and Silver medals.
-Roger Goulart Josep Valls Gran Reserva Extra Brut 2014 scored an impressive 96/100pts, wowing the judges with its vibrant citrus, lemongrass and floral aromas, with notes of brioche, honey and lemon peel on the palate.
+Cava performed well at this year’s IWSC, picking up a host of Silver medals.
+Topping the list is Roger Goulart Josep Valls Gran Reserva Extra Brut 2017, which scored an impressive 91/100.
+‘Tart, fresh green apple zings across the palate on a rush of tingling bubbles,’ said the judges.